D-X-Y/AutoDL-Projects/paddlepaddle/README.md

 ### Training Models

-After setting up the environment and preparing the data, one can train the model.
+After setting up the environment and preparing the data, you can train the model.
 The main function entrance is `train_cifar.py`.
 We also provide some scripts for easy usage.
 ```
 bash ./scripts/base-train.sh 0 cifar-10 ResNet110
 bash ./scripts/train-nas.sh  0 cifar-10 GDAS_V1